rhayman/ephysiopy/docs/api/ephysiopy/openephys2py/KiloSort/index.rst

    .. py:method:: apply_mask(mask, **kwargs)

-      Apply a mask to the data
+      Apply a mask to the data.

-      :param mask: (start, end) in seconds
+      :param mask: A tuple (start, end) in seconds specifying the mask range.
       :type mask: tuple

-      :returns: None

-      Note:
+      .. rubric:: Notes

-      The times inside the bounds are masked ie the mask is set to True The mask can be a list of tuples, in which case the mask is applied for each tuple in the list.
+      The times inside the bounds are masked, i.e., the mask is set to True.
-      mask can be an empty tuple, in which case the mask is removed
+      The mask can be a list of tuples, in which case the mask is applied for each tuple in the list.
+The mask can be an empty tuple, in which case the mask is removed.